manoelgadi/Blockchain/README.md

 **Original Grayscale Theme:**

 The base HTML and Bootstrap code for the grayscale website originates from the free "Grayscale" theme by Start Bootstrap.
 You can find the original theme here: [https://startbootstrap.com/theme/grayscale](https://startbootstrap.com/theme/grayscale)

+**Session 8: Frog Game (option 2)**

+Session 8 explores blockchain through a Frog Game example.
+The repository includes two subfolders:

+* **SESSION_8_FrogGame_noBlockchain:** This folder likely contains the materials for building a non-blockchain version of the Frog Game.
+* **SESSION_8_FrogGame_withBlockchain:** This folder likely contains the materials for building the Frog Game using blockchain technology.

 **Contributing:**